alexyvassili/otuspy-data-analyze/README.md

 # otuspy-data-analyze
-Analyze wine dataset for OTUS Python homework
+Analyze wine dataset with linear  regression and random forest